Black Friday payment strategies guide

 2. Offer multiple payment options

 Offering a range of payment methods accommodates different customer preferences.
-In addition to credit and debit cards, consider integrating digital, as well as Buy Now, Pay Later (BNPL) options.
+In addition to credit and debit cards, consider integrating digital, as well as Buy Now Pay Later (BNPL) options.
 Debit cards remain the top payment choice for shoppers this season (65% in 2024, similar to 66% in 2023), followed by cash and credit cards.
 Gen Z and millennials, however, prefer mobile payment options like Apple Pay and PayPal.
 These alternatives allow customers to choose the payment method they feel most comfortable with, making it easier for them to complete their purchases and potentially increasing conversion rates.

 3. Focus on fraud prevention and security

-Working with the right payment service provider (PSP) is crucial to detect and prevent fraudulent transactions in their tracks.
+Working with the right payment service provider (PSP) is crucial to detecting and preventing fraudulent transactions in their tracks.
 The right PSP can analyse patterns and flag potentially risky transactions based on unusual activity, location mismatches or transactions that exceed set limits.
 By partnering with expert PSPs in fraud detection rules and transaction monitoring, merchants can minimise the risk of fraud while protecting customers’ sensitive data, fostering trust and security.

 Furthermore, by enabling two-factor authentication (2FA) and 3D Secure 2 (3DS2) for online payments, merchants can add an extra layer of security to customer transactions.
-3DS2 requires two-factor authentication (2FA), where customers must verify their identity using a second form of authentication, such as a code sent to their phone.
+3DS2 requires 2FA, where customers must verify their identity using a second form of authentication, such as a code sent to their phone.
 This makes it harder for fraudsters to gain unauthorised access.
 It is essential for merchants to work with a PSP to set up 3DS2 and leverage exemptions where possible to balance security and customer convenience while preventing fraud.

 Ensuring that online payment systems are compliant with the Payment Card Industry Data Security Standards (PCI DSS) is essential for protecting customer information.
-The measures required for each PCI level differ based on the of the merchant’s handling of sensitive payment details.
+The measures required for each PCI level differ based on the merchant’s handling of sensitive payment details.
 The right PSP can advise merchants on the measures they need to take, depending on the payment solution they will be using.
 For example, a web payment form (WPF) has a minimum PCI burden on the merchant compared to a hosted payment page or a server to server integration.

 Point of sale (POS) encryption helps to secure transaction data from the point of entry until it reaches the payment processor.
 This prevents hackers from intercepting payment information, reducing the risk of breaches and protecting both the merchant and the customer.